-Thanks to Alessio who was able to gather useful and equally fascinating insights from Nepa about the future of extended reality (XR) and its role in the latest industrial revolution.
+Thanks to Alessio, who gathered useful and equally fascinating insights from Nepa about the future of extended reality (XR) and its role in the latest industrial revolution.
 Before we get to the point of sharing Nepa’s statements, let’s first visit the basic concept of extended reality and its various types.

 What is Extended Reality (XR)

-Extended Reality is a collective term used to refer to the immersive technologies that include Augmented Reality (AR), Virtual Reality (VR), and Mixed Reality (MR).
-These technologies are used to provide a digitally immersive experience to the users by simulating the reality or by extending the reality with additional elements/information.
-The goal is to expedite the lengthy industrial procedures such as manufacturing, testing, and training by implementing cost-effective technologies.
+Extended Reality is a collective term used to refer to immersive technologies that include Augmented Reality (AR), Virtual Reality (VR), and Mixed Reality (MR).
+These technologies provide a digitally immersive experience to the users by simulating reality or by extending reality with additional elements/information.
+The goal is to expedite lengthy industrial procedures such as manufacturing, testing, and training by implementing cost-effective technologies.

 Virtual Reality (VR)

-As its name indicates, virtual reality technology enables a fully immersive experience for the users by taking them to simulated reality.
-It can be experienced digitally by the use of VR glasses or Headsets.
+As its name indicates, virtual reality technology enables a fully immersive user experience by taking them to simulated reality.
+It can be experienced digitally with the use of VR glasses or Headsets.

 Augmented Reality (AR)

-Augmented Reality refers to overlaying of digital information/elements on the physical reality or real-world objects.
+Augmented Reality overlaps digital information/elements on the physical reality or real-world objects.
 It enables the users to interact with the virtual elements in the physical environment.
 Unlike virtual reality, augmented reality does not take the user outside the real world.
-For example, in a logistics factory, if a worker is wearing AR glasses, then he would be able to see the instructions and information about the objects he passes by in real-time.
+For example, in a logistics factory, if a worker wears AR glasses, he can see the instructions and information about the objects he passes by in real-time.

 Augmented Reality is changing the game at various levels in different industries.
-Companies have unlocked the secret of digitizing their conventional practices through the deployment of this smart technology.
+Companies have unlocked the secret of digitizing their conventional practices by deploying this smart technology.
 Training of employees, remote assistance, and quality testing of products have gained an awe-inspiring momentum with promising results and amplified efficiency!